hydra-billing/hyaml/README.md

 ## Language

 HYAML is an expression-oriented language or, to put it another way, it's a one-liner-oriented language.
-It doesn't support statements or things like assignments (directly, though it can be enhanced in certain way).
+It doesn't support statements or things like assignments (directly, though it can be enhanced in certain ways).

 ## Features